IRB & Human Subjects Research

 Human Subject

-2. identifiable private information
+2. obtains, uses, studies, analyzes, or generates identifiable private information or biospecimens.

 Private data is information about characteristics or behavior in a context in which a person can reasonably expect no observation or recording is taking place.
 Examples may include a medical record, bank account information, and similar types of information.
 However, it may also include personal beliefs or responses, which a subject would not otherwise publicize.